cjburkey01/ClaimChunk/README.md

 may make an issue, and I should be able to help, but I won't be bringing newer features over.
 They officially have "minor bug support" status.
 Version 0.0.23 will be supported for slightly longer though, as this transition period may get funky.

+I'm keeping the Spigot API version I build against for 1.20.6 for a while, about 25% of server owners reporting anonymous data (to bStats.org) still use 1.20.4, but 30ish% use 1.21, so the goal is compatibility with both versions at least.

 For even more information, the SpigotMC page can be found [here](https://www.spigotmc.org/resources/claimchunk.44458/).